dododas/bootstrap-demo-matlab/README.md

 % Estimate 95% bootstrap confidence intervals
 bootCI = prctile(betaBoot, [2.5 97.5])

+% Output
+% bootCI =
+%
+%   55.3984    0.0070
+%   58.5698    0.0090
 ```

 The following plots show the bootstrap distributions and the 95% confidence intervals for each parameter.

 ![](plots/obs-bootstrap-distr.png)

-We can use the parameter confidence intervals to generate a prediction envelope for the model (shown below in dashed gray lines):
+Finally, we use the parameter confidence intervals to generate a prediction envelope for the model (shown below in dashed gray lines) with the following code block:

 ![](plots/bootstrap-prediction.png)